Our History Subject leader:

 "We are curious in all our lessons because we always want to find out more."
 Year 2

-"We use different sources to find out information and facts about historical events."
+"We use different sources to find out information and facts about historical events.
+My favourite was learning about the Ancient Greeks."
 Year 3

 "In our lessons we ask lots of questions.
 It is really interesting learning about the past and life before we were alive."
 Year 3

 "We want to keep using our curiosity to know more about the past.
 We can ask questions to find out new things.
 My teacher sorts trips for us to go on so we can experience life in the past."
 Year 4